DTegano/Web-Scraping-NHL-Data-for-Prediction-using-Machine-Learning/README.md

 library(ggfortify) # K-Means Plot
 ```

 The Rvest package is vital to making the web scraper work - the code is built for Rvest.
 The Readxl and writexl packages helped me save and backup my data frame into an excel sheet once my data is pulled.
-Dplyr was key to shortening my script with its' chaining functions  - as I used this in each once of my team's functions.
+Dplyr was key to shortening my script with its' chaining functions  - as I used this in each one of my team's functions.
 Tidyr was used in cleaning, separating, and uniting my data together.
-The stringr package was a wildcard when I started this project, but it became a centerpiece to recognizing which games were decided by regulation, overtime or shootout.
-RCurl was a key package in my web scraping automation as I only pulled data from certain URLS that existed - my web scraper was built based on the pattern of the website and checked many different URL variations.
+The stringr package was a wildcard when I started this project, but it became a centerpiece to recognizing which games were decided by regulation, overtime or shootout (which ultimately decided points per game).
+RCurl is a necessary package in my web scraping automation as I only pulled data from URLS that existed - my web scraper was built based on the pattern of the website and checked many different URL variations.
 Chron helped me convert the text date (such as October 3rd, 2018 7:00 PM) into an actual Time type/format for easy sorting.
 The Plyr package was a necessity to aggregating my data properly, and the stats/ggplot packages allowed me to perform some basic k-means clustering analysis in part 1 of this project.
 <p></p>

 # Functions